“take care of the pain and take care of the stress”

 So if you’re thinking about how you’re sitting on this warm, sunny beach and hearing the waves splashing against the shore, you’re not thinking about how that pain hurts.
 For that instant, you’ve reduced that sense of suffering.
 And you’re releasing tension, so perhaps some healing is occurring.

-How to approach this
+How to approach distractions from pain and stress

 The name for the practice of picturing yourself on that beautiful seashore is imagery.
 Belleruth Naparstek, a psychotherapist, and author of Invisible Heroes: Survivors of Trauma and How They Heal (Health Journeys, 2004), is an authority on guided imagery and uses it with those suffering from, among other ailments, post-traumatic stress disorder (PTSD).
 People with PTSD “have tons of physical pain either from injuries or related to stress,” says Naparstek.
 “These folks will say, ‘My headache is gone.
 I had it for five years and it’s gone,’ or ‘My back feels better.’
 It becomes very apparent.
 Even if they aren’t interested in doing guided imagery, in the beginning, they’ll do it for the reduction in pain and stress, and then they start to love it.
 So they keep doing it, and they end up healing.”